Tailong-mb/KnightTour/README.md

 $ java KnightTour 1 1 5
 ```

-If there is a solution the display will loke like this :
+If there is a solution the display will look like this :

 ```
 Number of solutions : 304